-- protected trees and woodlands\ (see also policy PLACES 9) - protected hedgerows\ (see also policy PLACES 9) - ancient woodlands - historic lanes and other routes

-- Patching Pond

-- the distinctive historic landscape pattern of field boundaries, hedgerows and wall enclosures
+- protected trees and woodlands\ (see also policy PLACES 11) - protected hedgerows\ (see also policy PLACES 11) - ancient woodlands - historic lanes and other routes - Patching Pond - the distinctive historic landscape pattern of field boundaries, hedgerows and wall enclosures - skyline views and views to, from, and within the settlement, and those of, and within, the wider countryside - the international nature conservation designated site as shown on Map 6(a)

-- important skylines and public viewpoints

 These features are shown on Map 6 in Appendix A. Applicants should also have reference to the WSCC's Landscape Character Assessment of West Sussex (2003), South Downs Integrated Landscape Character Assessment (2011) and the South Downs Built Environment Characterisation Study (in preparation) in framing their proposals.
+Landscape and Visual Impact Appraisal should be undertaken to inform the development of design proposals and mitigation.